 PHPG and APS Healthcare collected data for the evaluation through a variety of methods.
-These included an onsite audit of Telligen; reviews of claims and medical records; and surveys of nurse care management participants and physicians participating in the practice facilitation initiative.
+These included an onsite audit of Telligen; reviews of paid claims data; surveys and focus groups of nurse care management participants; and surveys and in-depth interviews of physicians participating in the practice facilitation initiative.